imkh/setup-macos/settings/hyper/README.md

 ### [hyperborder](https://github.com/webmatze/hyperborder)

-Adds a gradient border just like the icon.
+Adds a gradient border just like in the icon.

 ```js
 plugins: [